advocations/skype/Skype/UCWA/onlineMeetingInvitation_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 This resource can be incoming or outgoing.
-If outgoing, the onlineMeetingInvitation can be created using [joinOnlineMeeting (UCWA)](joinOnlineMeeting_ref.md).
+If outgoing, the onlineMeetingInvitation can be created using [joinOnlineMeeting](joinOnlineMeeting_ref.md).
 This resource assists in keeping track of the invitation status; for example, the invitation could be accepted, declined, or ignored.
 An outgoing onlineMeetingInvitation will be in the 'Connecting' state while the invitation is being processed.
-Note that the onlineMeetingInvitation will not complete until the user has been admitted ([admit (UCWA)](admit_ref.md)).
-Even after the user is in the [lobby (UCWA)](lobby_ref.md), the onlineMeetingInvitation will still be in the 'Connecting' state.
+Note that the onlineMeetingInvitation will not complete until the user has been admitted ( [admit](admit_ref.md)).
+Even after the user is in the [lobby](lobby_ref.md), the onlineMeetingInvitation will still be in the 'Connecting' state.
 The onlineMeetingInvitation will complete with success if the user is admitted from the lobby or with failure if he or she is rejected.
-Ultimately, the onlineMeetingInvitation will complete with success or failure (in which case a [reason (UCWA)](reason_ref.md) is supplied).
-The onlineMeetingInvitation will complete with success only after the[participant (UCWA)](participant_ref.md) appears in the roster.
-If incoming, the onlineMeetingInvitation was created after the user accepted a[participantInvitation (UCWA)](participantInvitation_ref.md).
+Ultimately, the onlineMeetingInvitation will complete with success or failure (in which case a [reason](reason_ref.md) is supplied).
+The onlineMeetingInvitation will complete with success only after the [participant](participant_ref.md) appears in the roster.
+If incoming, the onlineMeetingInvitation was created after the user accepted a [participantInvitation](participantInvitation_ref.md).
 Note that this is the only way an incoming onlineMeetingInvitation can occur.

 ### Properties